Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Definitions of and ( ) in terms of viscosity solutions

 \subsection{Viscosity solutions of ($HJ^2$) and ($HJ^3$) with a comparison principle}

 The equations \eqref{HJk} for $m=2,3$ are local.
 They fit to the class of PDEs considered in \cite{GigaGotoIshiiSato91} for which viscosity solutions are defined and for which a comparison principle is established.
-Therefore, only two tasks remain: \begin{enumerate} \item put sufficient assumptions on $V$ such that the functions $f_m$ in \eqref{HJk} satisfy the required properties for the comparison principle to hold (for $f_2$ these assumptions are obvious; we simply need $V \in L^1(\R)$); \item show that the comparison principle in \cite{GigaGotoIshiiSato91} remains to hold for the restricted class of test functions introduced in Definition \ref{d:HJe:VS}. \end{enumerate} We postpone the first task to Section \ref{s:conv:ass} (see Lemma \ref{l:f3}), and simply state the comparison principle (see Theorem \ref{t:CP:HJk} below) given certain properties of $f_m$.
+Therefore, it only remains to show that the comparison principle in \cite{GigaGotoIshiiSato91} remains to hold for the restricted class of test functions introduced in Definition \ref{d:HJe:VS}.

 \begin{defn}[Sub- and supersolutions for \eqref{HJk}] Let $m \in \{2,3\}$ and $\beta > 0$. \begin{itemize} \item Let $u:Q \to \R$ be upper semi-continuous and bounded.
 The function $u$ is a subsolution of \eqref{HJk} in $Q$ if the following holds: whenever $\phi\in C^m(Q)$ is such that $u-\phi$ has a global maximum at $(\o t, \o x)$, we have